nubenetes/awesome-kubernetes/docs/linux.md

 - [cyberciti.biz: BASH Shell Change The Color of Shell Prompt on Linux or UNIX](https://www.cyberciti.biz/faq/bash-shell-change-the-color-of-my-shell-prompt-under-linux-or-unix/)
 - [cyberciti.biz: How to check TLS/SSL certificate expiration date from command-line](https://www.cyberciti.biz/faq/find-check-tls-ssl-certificate-expiry-date-from-linux-unix/)
 - [igoroseledko.com: Parallel Rsync](https://www.igoroseledko.com/parallel-rsync/)
+- [redhat.com: How to record your Linux terminal using asciinema](https://www.redhat.com/sysadmin/using-asciinema) Asciinema might be the application you've been looking for to demonstrate a skill or process that you want your colleagues or students to learn on-demand.

 ## Bash
 - [igoroseledko.com: Checking Multiple Variables in Bash](https://www.igoroseledko.com/checking-multiple-variables-in-bash/)